torvalds/linux/Documentation/networking/device_drivers/intel/ixgb.rst

 Ethtool
 -------
-The driver utilizes the ethtool interface for driver configuration and diagnostics, as well as displaying statistical information.
+The driver utilizes the ethtool interface for driver configuration and diagyesstics, as well as displaying statistical information.
 The ethtool version 1.6 or later is required for this functionality.

 The latest release of ethtool can be found from